-If you are covered under more than one medical plan, there is a possibility that the other plan will pay a benefit that the Plan should have paid.
+If you are covered by more than one medical plan, it is possible the other plan will pay a benefit this Plan should have paid.
 If this occurs, the Plan may pay the other plan the amount it should have paid.

-If the Plan pays you more than it should under this COB section, you should pay the excess back promptly.
-Otherwise, ERS may recover the overpayment by offsetting the amount owed by ERS from future Benefits or by taking other legal action.
+If this Plan pays you more than it should under this COB section, you should promptly return the overpayment amount.
+Otherwise, ERS may recover the overpayment by deducting from future Benefits or by taking other legal action.